HL7/US-Core/input/pagecontent/conformance-expectations.md

 #### Must Support - Choice of Profile Elements

 There are several instances in this Guide where there is a choice of supporting one or another profile element to meet the must support requirement.
+In such instances, the server **SHALL** support at least one such element, and the client application **SHALL** support all such elements.
+There is no way to define this in a computable way, but these instances are clearly documented in the Profile specific implementation guidance sections.

-For Example:
+For example:

-- [US Core Medication Request Profile] - The MedicationRequest resource can represent that information is from a secondary source using either a boolean flag or reference in `MedicationRequest.reportedBoolean`, or a reference using `MedicationRequest.reportedReference` to Practitioner or other resource.
-Although both are marked as must support, servers are not required to support both a boolean and a reference, but **SHALL** choose to support *at least one* of these elements.
+[US Core Medication Request Profile] - The MedicationRequest resource can represent that information is from a secondary source using either a boolean flag or reference in `MedicationRequest.reportedBoolean`, or a reference using `MedicationRequest.reportedReference` to Practitioner or another resource type.
+Although both are marked as must support, servers are not required to support both a boolean and a reference, but **SHALL** choose to support at least one of these elements.
-- [US Core Encounter Profile] - The location address can be represented by the Location referenced by `Encounter.location.location` or indirectly through the Organization referenced by `Encounter.serviceProvider`.
-Although both are marked as must support, servers are not required to support both `Encounter.location.location` and `Encounter.serviceProvider`, but they **SHALL** support *at least one* of these elements.

- The client application **SHALL** support both elements.
-There is no way to define this in a computable way, but these instances are clearly documented.

 {% include link-list.md %}